EWMoE: An effective model for global weather forecasting with mixture-of-experts: Introduction

 In this work, we present an effective data-driven model called EWMoE for global weather forecasting.
-We start with a Vision Transformer (ViT) architecture and, to address the issues of deep learning based models, our EWMoE consists of three novel components: (1) meteorology-specific embedding, including patch embedding and position embedding, that fully models the interactions among atmospheric variables and their geographical location features; (2) a crucial Mixture-of-Experts (MoE) layer that increases the model capacity without increasing compute requirements, greatly improving model prediction accuracy with significantly less computational resources and training data; (3) an auxiliary loss and a position-weighted loss that perform specific optimizations during the model training process.
-We trained our proposed EWMoE on two years of data from the ERA5 dataset \cite{hersbach2020era5} using only 2 Nvidia 3090 GPUs in less than 9 days.
-Experiment results show that EWMoE significantly outperforms FourCastNet and Climax, and achieves a comparable level of forecasting accuracy as Pangu-Weather for short-range forecasting (1-3 days).
+We start with a Vision Transformer (ViT) architecture and, to address the issues of deep learning based models, our EWMoE consists of three novel components: (1) 3D absolute position embedding that fully models the geographical location features of each atmospheric variable.
+Different from other weather models that use relative position embedding in ViT or Swin Transformer \cite{liu2021swin}, our 3D absolute position encoding can fully represent meteorological variables in terms of longitude, latitude and altitude, improving model prediction performance.
+(2) a crucial Mixture-of-Experts (MoE) structure that increases the model capacity without increasing compute requirements, greatly improving model prediction accuracy with significantly less training data and computational resources.
+This important improvement breaks the reliance of previous weather models on massive amounts of training data and enables our model to show superior performance even on less data.
+(3) The elaborately designed auxiliary loss and position-weighted loss perform specific operations during model training, optimizing our MoE layer and 3D absolute position encoding process respectively.
+We trained our proposed EWMoE on two years of data from the ERA5 dataset \cite{hersbach2020era5}.
+Experiment results show that EWMoE significantly outperforms FourCastNet and Climax, and achieves a comparable level of forecasting accuracy as Pangu-Weather \cite{bi2022pangu} and GraphCast \cite{lam2022graphcast} for short-range forecasting (1-3 days).
 As the forecast time increases, EWMoE exhibits more stable and excellent prediction results compared with them.
 Notably, EWMoE achieves this performance by training on less data and requiring orders-of-magnitude fewer GPU hours.
 Finally, we conduct extensive ablation studies to analyze the importance of individual components in EWMoE, demonstrating its potential for facilitating future works.